-A 24-year-old cisgender man is evaluated in an urgent care clinic for fever, cervical lymphadenopathy, and a faint erythematous rash on his chest and back.
+A 24-year-old man is evaluated in an urgent care clinic for fever, cervical lymphadenopathy, and a faint erythematous rash on his chest and back.
 He reports condomless receptive anal sex with two male partners approximately 2 weeks prior.
 Tests for syphilis and mononucleosis are negative.
 The initial HIV-1/2 antigen-antibody immunoassay is positive, but the HIV-1/2 antibody differentiation immunoassay is negative.

 What is the most appropriate next test to order?